xiaofang007/xiaofang007.github.io/_pages/about.md

 ## About me
 I am a final year undergraduate student doing a double major in Computer Science and Mathematics at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) (HKUST).
 I am fortunate to work with [Prof. Hao CHEN](https://cse.hkust.edu.hk/~jhc/) on deep learning in medical image analysis.

-My research focus centers on medical image segmentation.
+My research interests lie in the field of medical image segmentation.
 My goal is to develop an efficient and effective model for medical image segmentation theoretically and empirically.
 Currently, I am also exploring prompt tuning on Vision Language Models for downstream applications.

 ## Research Interest
 Computer Vision, Medical Image Analysis, Vision Language Model